Project Partners

 Agricola 2000

-Agricola 2000, a leader in the testing of new products and techniques for agriculture, acts as a subject of innovation for public and private companies and research institutes operating in the agribusiness sector, as well as in consultancy to companies and public administrations.
+Agricola 2000, a leader in the testing of new products and techniques for agriculture, acts as a driver of innovation for public and private companies and research institutes operating in the agribusiness sector, as well as in consultancy to companies and public administrations.

 Logo DISAA